molinzhang/molinzhang.github.io/_pages/services.md

 ## Reviewer

-- `2023` Reviewer for MICCAI, AAAI workshop
+- `2023` Reviewer for MICCAI, AAAI and AAAI workshop
 - `2022` Publicity Chair at MIT graduate residence hall